Create and manage Load Balancer

 • The Load Balancer port number cannot be used more than once but server port number can be used more than once.

-• If you selected HTTP or HTTPS protocols, please enter L7 Health Check.
+• If you selected HTTP or HTTPS protocols, enter L7 Health Check.

 • It must start with a slash(/).
 Enter the content location to run the health check.

 • Proxy Protocol is only activated upon selecting TCP and SSL protocols.
-For further information about Proxy Protocol settings, see Proxy Protocol.
+For details about Proxy Protocol settings, see Proxy Protocol.

 • HTTP/2’s check box is only activated upon selecting HTTPS protocols.